Ben Merrell: Flyboard

 After ventures in car sales and real estate, Merrell found his passion in 2012 and started one of the first United States Flyboard rental companies, Power Up Watersports, located in the panhandle city of Destin, Florida.
 Merrell quickly became proficient on the Flyboard and qualified to compete in the 2013 World Flyboard Championship in Doha, Qatar where his huge, arcing back dolphins, daring trick combinations, and crowd-pleasing showmanship put him on the winners' platform in 3rd place.
-This led to sponsorships from Skat-Trak and Powerfly Products, national and international performances, and attention from other companies looking to place their products on the market.
+This led to sponsorships from Skat-Trak and Power fly Products, national and international performances, and attention from other companies looking to place their products on the market.

-After a summer of Flyboard performances, a competitor company, X-Jetpacks, contacted Merrell in August 2014 about trying out a new Hydroflight product they called the Jetblade.
-With no contract interest from Flyboard, Merrell decided to test this new board and absolutely loved it.
-His endorsement of the Jetblade created a firestorm of controversy in the Flyboard community that has ultimately taken Hydroflight Sports to a greater level of competition.
-Merrell has earned great respect for all Hydroflight competitors and innovators.
+After a summer of Flyboard performances, a competitor company, X-Jetpacks, contacted Merrell in August 2014 about trying out a new Hydro flight product they called the Jet blade.
+With no contract interest from Flyboard, Merrell decided to test this new board to great results and satisfaction.
+His endorsement of the Jet blade created a firestorm of controversy in the Flyboard community, that has ultimately taken Hydro flight Sports to a greater level of competition.
+Merrell has earned great respect for all Hydro flight competitors and innovators.
 He has been interviewed on international television and written about in national and international magazines and newspapers.
 He recently did stunt work on the Steve Harvey show in Orlando, Florida.

-Working with a group of dedicated Hydroflight professionals, Merrell attended the St. Pete Fly-In in St. Petersburg, Florida in November 2014 as lead judge for their amateur Flyboard competition.
-He was instrumental in drafting fair and standardized guidelines for the judging process, an area of heated debate in other competitions.
-Competitors were awarded points (similar to the ISU system used in Olympic judging) for their performances based on a variety of criteria instead of being forced to compete in a bracket system that is better suited for other sports.
+In November 2014, Merrell participated in the St. Pete Fly-In held in St. Petersburg, Florida, where he served as the lead judge for an amateur Flyboard competition.
+Collaborating alongside a team of experienced Hydro flight professionals, Merrell played a crucial role in developing impartial and uniform guidelines for the judging process, a subject of contention in other competitions.
+Points were awarded to competitors based on a range of criteria, akin to the ISU system used in Olympic judging, as opposed to the bracket system more appropriate for other sports.

 Flytronics

-After seeing a need in the Hydroflight Sports community for a wireless remote control throttle, Merrell teamed up with (title) Jeff Elkins to create one.
-In August 2014 they designed and began manufacturing their beta version of their wireless remote control throttle, aptly named “The F4 Flight Controller”.
-After witnessing issues with other products that would lose signal, dropping Hydrofliers out of the air, they went back to the drawing board with Flytronics wireless to incorporate a new code ensuring that Hydrofliers from that point forward would not experience the same with Flytronics product.
+After seeing a need in the Hydroflight Sports community for a wireless remote control throttle, Merrell teamed up with partner Jeff Elkins to create one.
+In August 2014 they designed and began manufacturing the beta version of their wireless remote control throttle, aptly named “The F4 Flight Controller”.
+After witnessing issues with other products that would lose signal, dropping Hydrofliers out of the air, they went back to the drawing board to incorporate a new code ensuring that Hydrofliers, from that point forward would not experience the same.
 They incorporated the first “Flytronics-safe-fall” technology into their wireless remote control throttle, which enables the Hydroflier to be lowered into the water, much like an elevator ride, if signal should be lost.

-Shaw Kaake, owner of Stratospheric Industries and inventor of the JetBlade, a Hydroflight product, has had a hand in the design lending to a more polished and applicable handle.
-Flytronics is very excited to incorporate this design into their finished product.
+Shaw Kake, owner of Stratospheric Industries and inventor of the Jet Blade, has had a hand in the design lending to a more polished and applicable handle.
+Production started in the Spring of 2017.

-Now that a final version has been completed, production will start Spring of 2017 with worldwide availability expected by June 2017.